ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 # Managing access for VMware Solutions
 {: #iam}

-Access to {{site.data.keyword.vmwaresolutions_full}} service instances for the users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
+Access to {{site.data.keyword.cloud}} for VMware® Solutions service instances for the users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 Every user that accesses the {{site.data.keyword.vmwaresolutions_short}} services in your account must be assigned an access policy with an IAM user role defined.

 The access policy determines the actions that the user can take within the context of the service or the instance that you select.
 The allowable actions are customized and defined by the {{site.data.keyword.cloud_notm}} service as operations that can be applied to the service.
 The actions are then mapped to IAM user roles.